 You wouldn’t shut down sales for your company just because you made a huge profit one year.
 For this reason, you don’t want to halt important initiatives, such as public relations, social media management and SEO, that help make your business as great as it is.
 Once you’ve made a name for yourself in the media and the industry, it will be easier to gain press coverage if you have real news, as journalists will already be familiar with your product or initial campaign.
 If you have a new breakthrough with your product or the release of a new product, make sure to let the media know and/or send out a press release.
 By doing this, you continue to get your name out to the public and hopefully drive traffic to your page and increase sales.

 In terms of a marketing team, work on developing a budget for additional team members and advertising.
 Plan wisely so that you can take advantage of paid advertising on Facebook and other websites, as well as appoint someone to take over your public relations activities.
 Keep the ads flowing for your product the same way you see Nike ads on Facebook.
 Use them to let consumers know about new products, additional features or sales.
 You can also utilize backer updates from your old campaign page to send out news as well.
 Your original backers are useful in the sense that you can turn these funders into a community of early adopters and supporters.
 Engage with them on a consistent basis (but not too much to be spammy) and let them be the first to know about new products, or even try offering them things like exclusive stickers or t-shirts if you have the budget for it.
 Marketing to the early adopters of your project is one of the best ways to utilize your marketing efforts and see results in the long haul.

-If these next steps after a crowdfunding campaign seem intimidating, or even if you have a new business that you would like to launch and market online through ecommerce, feel free to get in touch with us at http://commandpartners.com/contact for more information about how Command Partners can help your business find online success.
+If these next steps after a crowdfunding campaign seem intimidating, or even if you have a new business that you would like to launch and market online through ecommerce, feel free to get in touch with us at https://enventyspartners.com/start-innovating/request-a-quote/ for more information about how Enventys Partners can help your business find online success.